 One of the most famous early American breeders was George Washington.
 He kept a pack of American Foxhounds at Mount Vernon and tried to improve his dogs by breeding them to imported British hounds.
 When he was given some French Foxhounds by his friend the Marquis de Lafayette, George started crossing his dogs with this breed as well.

-Today, there are four types of American Foxhounds: field trial hounds, which are known for their speed and competitive spirit; slow-trailing hounds, which are known for their musical baying and used for hunting foxes on foot; drag hounds, also known as trail hounds, which are raced or hunted using an artificial lure instead of real prey; and pack hounds, used by hunters on horseback in packs of 15 to 20 or more.
+Today, there are basically four types of American Foxhounds: field trial hounds, which are known for their speed and competitive spirit; slow-trailing hounds, which are known for their musical baying and used for hunting foxes on foot; drag hounds, also known as trail hounds, which are raced or hunted using an artificial lure instead of real prey; and pack hounds, used by hunters on horseback in packs of 15 to 20 or more.

 Size of the American Foxhound